 Next, we turn to estimating the effect of the ECT on offshore incorporations.
-The ECT accounts for the majority of the IIA coverage in the sample beginning in 2004; this is primarily because Malta, an offshore jurisdiction that had its secret corporate registry leaked to the ICIJ in 2017, joined the ECT in that year.
-As Figure 3 demonstrates, Malta became an increasingly popular offshore jurisdiction among owners from other ECT signatory states after ratifying the agreement, while the difference between signatories and non-signatories had previously been negligible.
+The ECT accounts for the majority of the IIA coverage in the sample beginning in 2004; this is primarily because Malta, an offshore jurisdiction that had its secret corporate registry leaked to the ICIJ in 2017, joined the ECT in that year.12 As Figure 4 demonstrates, Malta became an increasingly popular offshore jurisdiction among owners from other ECT signatory states after ratifying the agreement, while the difference between signatories and non-signatories had previously been negligible.
 The raw trends suggest that, unlike BITs or other non-BIT IIAs (such as PTAs with investment chapters), elites may be strategically structuring their assets to gain access to the ECT.

-Figure 4 presents the PanelMatch estimates for the ECT.
-In contrast to the results presented in Figure 2, states who join the ECT are significantly more likely to host offshore entities created by owners from other ECT signatory states.
+Figure 5 presents the PanelMatch estimates for the ECT.
+In contrast to the results presented in Figure 3, states who join the ECT are significantly more likely to host offshore entities created by owners from other ECT signatory states.
 The effect is not only consistent but appears to grow larger in magnitude over time, reaching over one-third of a standard deviation at eight years after treatment.
 These results strongly suggest that individuals value ECT access when choosing where to incorporate their offshore vehicles.
 Even after controlling for tax factors, as well as other potential confounders such as EU membership, owners from ECT member states increase their offshore holdings in jurisdictions that join the ECT.

-&lt;sup>13Malta also joined the EU in 2004; to avoid potential confounding, we adjust for joint EU membership when estimating the effect of the ECT.
-The results in the next section, which relies on a broader set of havens should further alleviate concerns that the ECT effect is driven by individuals seeking to just invest in the EU.
+$^{^{12}}$ Malta also joined the EU in 2004; to avoid potential confounding, we adjust for joint EU membership when estimating the effect of the ECT.

-Figure 4: The Energy Charter Treaty increased offshore incorporations between signatories.
+Figure 5: The Energy Charter Treaty increased offshore incorporations between signatories.